Cr0mb/Litecoin-Trading-Bot/README.md

 Use it at your own risk.
 Ensure to thoroughly understand and test the script in a simulated environment before using it with real funds.

-The author has not tested this script with real funds or Litecoins.
+The author, (me xD) has not tested this script with real funds or Litecoins.

 ## Features